 Anyone who follows Rider knows that we’re big fans of the flip-up convenience of modular helmets.
 We’re also fans of ADV helmets, which combine the sun-blocking peak and pointy chinbar of a dirtbike helmet with the faceshield and other features of a street helmet.
-The Fly Racing Odyssey Adventure Modular Helmet offers the best of both worlds, with a flip-up chinbar and a 2-in-1 design with ADV (peak visor) and street (no peak) modes.
+The Odyssey Adventure Modular Helmet from Fly Racing offers the best of both worlds, with a flip-up chinbar and a 2-in-1 design with ADV (peak visor) and street (no peak) modes.

 The Odyssey has a polycarbonate outer shell with a slippery shape sculpted in a wind tunnel.
 Inside the shell and reinforcing the chinbar is dual-density EPS for impact absorption, and there are recessed speaker pockets for installing a comms system.
 Between the EPS and the rider’s noggin is a removable, washable, moisture-wicking Quick-Dry comfort liner that’s perforated to aid ventilation.
 There’s also a removable chin curtain and a dual D-ring chin strap.

 The clear faceshield has an exterior hard coating to resist scratches and an interior coating that resists fogging.
 A tinted drop-down sunshield blocks 100% of harmful UVA/B radiation.
 Fly Racing’s True Functional Ventilation system combines intake vents in the chinbar and the top of the helmet with a negative-pressure rear spoiler that has a built-in exhaust vent.

 Versatility is the name of the game with this helmet.
 It is comfortable, reasonably quiet, and well-ventilated, and it works well on hot days, cold days, pavement, and dirt.
 The chinbar release, sunshield lever, vents, and faceshield are easy to operate with gloved hands, and the faceshield has large detents for three open positions.